janniks/vue-notion/README.md

 </style>
 ```

-> ⚠️ Use with caution!
-> The `getPageBlocks` and `getPageTable` are based on the private Notion API.
-> We can NOT guarantee that it will stay stable.
-> The private API is warpped by [notion-api-worker](https://github.com/splitbee/notion-api-worker).
-> If you use these methods a lot, please consider hosting you own instance, as described in [`docs#notion-api`](https://github.com/janniks/vue-notion/tree/main/docs#notion-api).

-## Roadmap
+## Issues & Roadmap

-[Add issues](https://github.com/janniks/vue-notion/issues/new), request features and upvote [block types](https://github.com/janniks/vue-notion/issues?q=is%3Aissue+is%3Aopen+label%3Ablock) that you want to see next!
+[Add issues](https://github.com/janniks/vue-notion/issues/new) and request features that you want to see implemented next!

 ## Sites using vue-notion